New Trout Regulations Take Effect in March

 Fresh catch in net

 Recent stock assessments showed declining trout populations along the central Gulf coast.
-Biologists cite cold snaps and red tide events as contributing factors.
+I learned everything about why from talking to the biologists – they cite cold snaps and red tide events as major contributing factors that hit breeding fish hard.

-The new regulations aim to protect spawning fish and allow recovery over the next 3-5 years.
+The new regulations aim to protect spawning-size fish and allow recovery over the next 3-5 years.
+Nobody wants these restrictions, but the alternative is watching the fishery collapse like it nearly did in other states.

 Fishing tackle and equipment